 Owned by: Historic Scotland

 Remains of 16th century royal castle.
 Once known as The House of Ruthven, Huntingtower Castle comprises two complete tower houses, one 15th century, the other 16th century; both towers are connected by a 17th century range.
-By the early 17th century the Macdonalds had established supremacy in the area and the castle was extended. scotland castle davidson century 12th castles places tulloch highlands beautiful scottish dates hotel things clan travel bains later when its "],newpoints[47]=[56.811856,-2.681943,icon4," Edzell Castle "," Edzell Castle, Edzell, Angus
+By the early 17th century the Macdonalds had established supremacy in the area and the castle was extended. "],newpoints[47]=[56.811856,-2.681943,icon4," Edzell Castle "," Edzell Castle, Edzell, Angus

 Owned by: Historic Scotland